osu-eesc/cms-docs/user-guide/docs/support-roles.md

 - Support the understanding and development of new technologies or processes across Extension

-    - Work closely with Digital Content and Engagement (DCE) Strategy Team and relay feedback/requests from faculty, staff, and external audiences
+    - Work closely with Digital Content and Engagement (Navigator) Strategy Team and relay feedback/requests from faculty, staff, and external audiences
     - Keep informed on updates and guidelines to accurately provide service
     - Develop, implement, and manage customer software and requirements
     - Ensure designed solutions meets needs of all parties involved